@eagleoutice/flowr - v2.10.1

 callNameExact?: boolean

-Should we automatically add the ^ and $ anchors to the regex to make it an exact match?
+Should we automatically add the ^ and $ anchors to the regex to make it an exact match, we now also allow '.' etc. to have their conventional meaning if you pass in the regex as a string?

 callTargets?: CallTargets